DELAY

 Dos

-• Light it properly: We’d recommend lighting your cigar with matches, a butane lighter, or cedar spills.
-Make sure to hold the flame around an inch away from the cigar.
+• Light it evenly: We’d recommend lighting your cigar with matches, a butane lighter, or cedar spills.
+Toast the foot first, rotate slowly, and bring the flame in gradually.
+It sets up a cleaner burn and better flavor from the start.

 Don’ts